-Here are my views of how federal tax policy makes homes much less affordable for American families.
-I’m not a tax expert at all.
-This is just a muggle’s quick and dirty first impressions of how the tax code overly benefits real estate investors and hurts American families. -John
+Here are my views of how federal tax policy makes houses much more expensive for American families.
+I’m not a tax expert at all but this is is how the tax code overly benefits landlords and hurts American families. -John

 Congress last week proposed a lot of changes to the tax code.

 The National Association of Realtors (NAR) will no doubt say the changes are the end of the world as we know it because the standard deduction (the amount that is NOT taxed) would be doubled and that, in turn, would mean that people would pay less in taxes and that in turn would mean the mortgage interest deduction would save fewer people money and save those people less money.

 And, apparently, it would hurt NAR’s feelings if people paid less in taxes and it wasn’t due to people buying the product they sell.

 A lot of these proposed changes wouldn’t apply to your current home but would only apply to homes you buy in the future.